probertson/air-sqlite/readme.md

 (a Vector of QueuedStatement objects).
 If you pass more than one statement together in a batch, the batch executes as a single transaction.

-    // run the statement, passing in one parameter (":employeeId" in the SQL)
-    // the statement returns an Employee object as defined in the 4th parameter var insert:QueuedStatement = new QueuedStatement(INSERT_EMPLOYEE_SQL, {firstName:"John", lastName:"Smith"});
+    var insert:QueuedStatement = new QueuedStatement(INSERT_EMPLOYEE_SQL, {firstName:"John", lastName:"Smith"});
     var update:QueuedStatement = new QueuedStatement(UPDATE_EMPLOYEE_SALARY_SQL, {employeeId:100, salary:1000});
     var statementBatch:Vector.<QueuedStatement> = Vector.<QueuedStatement>([insert, update]);